snk-js/black-holes-animation-trial-with-threlte/README.md

 ### black holes

-this seemingly look like a amateur code trying to do complex stuff and failing miserably
+this seemingly look like an amateur coder trying to do complex stuff and failing miserably